Skip to main content

 Each module inside src/app is a module, for this module to have routes, create a routes.ts file inside it and it will be automatically loaded.

-Creating routes is super easy, it has mostly the same signature as the express and fastify router, but with some extra features.
+Creating routes is straightforward, with a signature similar to the express and fastify routers, but with additional features.

 Let's create a simple route file and see how it works.